goldin2008/Note/sysd.md

 - else (‘E’), when the system is running normally in the absence of partitions, the system can tradeoff between latency (‘L’) and consistency (‘C’).

 `Consistent Hashing`
+While designing a scalable system, the most important aspect is defining how the data will be partitioned and replicated across servers.
+Distributed systems can use Consistent Hashing to distribute data across nodes.
+Consistent Hashing maps data to physical nodes and ensures that only a small set of keys move when servers are added or removed.
+- Data partitioning: It is the process of distributing data across a set of servers.
+It improves the scalability and performance of the system.
+- Data replication: It is the process of making multiple copies of data and storing them on different servers.
+It improves the availability and durability of the data across the system.
+- Data partition and replication strategies lie at the core of any distributed system.
+A carefully designed scheme for partitioning and replicating the data enhances the performance, availability, and reliability of the system and also defines how efficiently the system will be scaled and managed.

+Consistent Hashing helps with efficiently partitioning and replicating data; therefore, any distributed system that needs to scale up or down or wants to achieve high availability through data replication can utilize Consistent Hashing.
+- Any system working with a set of storage (or database) servers and needs to scale up or down based on the usage, e.g., the system could need more storage during Christmas because of high traffic.
+- Any distributed system that needs dynamic adjustment of its cache usage by adding or removing cache servers based on the traffic load.
+- Any system that wants to replicate its data shards to achieve high availability.

+The Consistent Hashing scheme described above works great when a node is added or removed from the ring, as in these cases, since only the next node is affected.
+For example, when a node is removed, the next node becomes responsible for all of the keys stored on the outgoing node.
+However, this scheme can result in non-uniform data and load distribution.
+This problem can be solved with the help of Virtual nodes.
+To handle these issues, Consistent Hashing introduces a new scheme of distributing the tokens to physical nodes.
+Instead of assigning a single token to a node, the hash range is divided into multiple smaller ranges, and each physical node is assigned several of these smaller ranges.
+Each of these subranges is considered a Vnode.
+With Vnodes, instead of a node being responsible for just one token, it is responsible for many tokens (or subranges).

+Advantages of Vnodes
+- As Vnodes help spread the load more evenly across the physical nodes on the cluster by dividing the hash ranges into smaller subranges, this speeds up the rebalancing process after adding or removing nodes.
+When a new node is added, it receives many Vnodes from the existing nodes to maintain a balanced cluster.
+Similarly, when a node needs to be rebuilt, instead of getting data from a fixed number of replicas, many nodes participate in the rebuild process.
+- Vnodes make it easier to maintain a cluster containing heterogeneous machines.
+This means, with Vnodes, we can assign a high number of sub-ranges to a powerful server and a lower number of sub-ranges to a less powerful server.
+- In contrast to one big range, since Vnodes help assign smaller ranges to each physical node, this decreases the probability of hotspots.

 `Long-Polling vs WebSockets vs Server-Sent Events` Long-Polling, WebSockets, and Server-Sent Events are popular communication protocols between a client like a web browser and a web server.
 First, let’s start with understanding what a standard HTTP web request looks like.
 Following are a sequence of events for regular HTTP request: